johnstuby7/React-Master-Class/React-Notes.md

 - Declarative Approach: we describe the final UI we want for each scene.
 We may structure the component differently
 - Props: Props are arguments passed into React components.
 - Composition: is a development pattern based on React's original component model where we build components from other components using explicit defined props or the implicit children prop
+- Custom Hooks: Hooks are reusable functions.
+When you have component logic that needs to be used by multiple components, we can extract that logic to a custom Hook.
+Custom Hooks start with "use".
+Example: useFetch.
+- React Hooks: are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 - State: The state is a built-in React object that is used to contain data or information about the component.
   - Whenever you update your state and you depend on the previous state, dont use ...userInput, instead use
   ```